mmontalbo/grim_rust/docs/startup_overview.md

 Running without the timeline manifest keeps the viewer in its previous marker-only mode.

+Headless checks need the Lua geometry snapshot so Manny/desk/tube anchors stay aligned with the minimap.
+Use `python tools/grim_viewer.py -- --headless --lua-geometry-json artifacts/run_cache/manny_geometry.json` to replay the Manny office baselines; the helper wires in the movement and hotspot fixtures by default and exits once the overlays stabilise.
+See `docs/grim_viewer_modules.md` for a module map and additional workflow notes.

 For a turnkey loop, run `tools/run_manny_boot.sh`.
 The helper first invokes `grim_engine --run-lua` with timeline and audio exports, then launches `grim_viewer` against the freshly generated manifests.
 Any additional arguments